-Start with a mixed blend of soil for best results, and then let your child dream of the colorful possibilities!
-Consider starting with something easy to grow — such as sugar snap peas or sweet cherry tomatoes.
+Start with a mixed blend of soil for best results, and consider starting with something easy to grow — such as sugar snap peas or sweet cherry tomatoes.
 Or try any vegetable that your child is interested in growing.
 Seed packets will tell you the best times to plant different crops.
 You can start seedlings inside and transplant them to outdoor containers at the right time.
 Or, put starter plants from a greenhouse in your container.

 Caring for Your Garden

 When grown in containers, plants need food in the form of commercial fertilizer or compost materials.
 Ask the experts at your local garden center or agricultural extension program about the best options for your garden.
 Container plants also need water often — up to twice per day in hot weather.
 Pinch off dry leaves and buds to make room for healthy new ones to thrive.

 Then, when harvest time comes, celebrate by taking a bite of your delicious produce!